InnovaSalesLab-Dev/sally_love_real_estate/VAPI_KNOWLEDGE_BASE.md

 **If transfer fails**
 - Offer fallback: another available agent; if still failing, promise broker follow-up.

+**Number Speaking Rules (CRITICAL)**
+- Tool responses now format addresses/prices automatically
+- Addresses: "sixty-seven ninety-four Boss Court" NOT "6 7 9 4"
+- Prices: "three thirty-nine thousand" or "three thirty-nine" NOT "3 3 9" or "3 39"
+- Always say numbers naturally, NEVER digit-by-digit

 ### 2) Buyer (No Specific Property)
 **Goal**: Qualify quickly and create a buyer lead for follow-up.

 **Minimum required before creating a buyer lead**
 - Location preference
-- Timeframe to buy (do NOT assume “ASAP”)
+- Timeframe to buy (do NOT assume "ASAP")
 - Price range
 - Name
-- Phone
+- Phone (confirm back to caller)
-- Email: ask (preferred), but may be optional
+- Email: ALWAYS ASK (preferred but optional if caller declines)

 **Must do**
 - Ask one question at a time.